-On the enforcement side, the SEC has signaled that it may move towards a more aggressive approach, alluding to the feasibility of disclosure-based enforcement actions, amid reports that it is engaged in investigations of companies like Yahoo! and Equifax.
-In its newly issued guidance, the SEC warns that "directors, officers, and other corporate insiders must not trade a pubic company's securities while in possession of material nonpublic information, which may include knowledge regarding a significant cybersecurity incident experienced by the company."
-And with the SEC, DOJ and the Federal Trade Commission reportedly investigating the sale of shares by Equifax executives after the Equifax breach, companies would be wise to examine their insider trading policies to ensure they operate effectively in the wake of cyber incidents, including by ensuring that consideration is given in any specific situation whether to restrict trading by insiders before public disclosure.
+In its February 2018 guidance, the SEC warned that "directors, officers, and other corporate insiders must not trade a public company's securities while in possession of material nonpublic information, which may include knowledge regarding a significant cybersecurity incident experienced by the company."
+In March and June 2018, the DOJ and SEC filed criminal and civil charges against two former Equifax employees - a chief information officer and a software engineer - for insider trading in advance of the company's September 2017 announcement of a breach that exposed the personal data of approximately 148 million U.S. customers.
+In light of the government's enhanced focus on the intersection between cybersecurity and insider trading, companies would be wise to examine their insider trading policies to ensure they operate effectively in the wake of cyber incidents, including by ensuring that consideration is given in any specific situation whether to restrict trading by insiders before public disclosure.